 A direct generalization of FBM to multifractional Brownian motion (MFBM) is to replace $\alpha$ by an explicitly time-dependent function $\alpha(t)$.
 In comparison to mathematical literature (see, e.g., \cite{stoev,vehel,ayache}) we base the generalization on RL-FBM (\ref{rl-fbm}) with the square-root prefactor,

 In MFBM, the long-range correlations are reset, as only the instantaneous value of $\alpha$ at time $t$ is considered in (\ref{rl-mfbm}), and the MSD scales like

-Trajectories for MFBM and MMFBM for a step-like protocol are shown in Fig.~\ref{fig:trajs}.
-Evidently, the path of the conventional MFBM has a discontinuous jump at the switching time while the path of MMFBM is continuous.
+Trajectories for MFBM and MMFBM for the step-like protocol (3) are shown in Fig.~1, and for a smooth protocol in Fig.~\ref{fig:trajs}.
+While for the smooth protocol the discontinuity seen in Fig.~1 is remedied, the general shape of the trajectories in both cases are quite similar.